Finding Transformer Circuits with Edge Pruning

 \item \textbf{Tracr}~\citep{lindner2023tracr} compiles programs written in the RASP~\citep{weiss21thinking} programming language into few-layer Transformers.
 We evaluate Edge Pruning on how well it recovers ground-truth circuits for two Tracr programs---\texttt{xproportion} (proportion of \texttt{x}'s in the prefix) and \texttt{reverse} (reversing a list).
 Both tasks were discussed in~\citet{weiss21thinking} and used by~\citet{conmy2023towards} in their evaluation. \end{itemize}

 \paragraph{Evaluation.} A circuit is faithful to model behavior on a task if we can corrupt all model edges outside the circuit while retaining the model’s outputs~\citep{hanna2024faith}.
 We corrupt non-circuit edges with interchange ablation and evaluate the methods' faithfulness as the \textbf{KL divergence} between model and circuit outputs.
 Specifically, we corrupt an example by swapping the placeholder value in the same template with a random example from the dataset.
 We appraise the circuits' performance on IOI-t1, IOI, and GP via the \textbf{Logit Difference} $\log P(\text{correct}) - \log P(\text{misleading})$ between the correct and misleading name/pronoun.
 For GT, we evaluate the \textbf{Probability Difference} $P(yy+1:99) - P(00:yy-1)$ between the correct and incorrect ranges.
 All metrics on GT work with predictions restricted to the set $\{00, 01, \ldots, 99\}$.
 We always take unrestricted predictions over the entire model vocabulary on other tasks.
 All non-Tracr experiments use a GPT-2 Small model.
-Appendix~\ref{ap:more_results} evaluates the circuits on additional metrics.
+Appendix~\ref{ap:more_results} evaluates additional metrics---including circuit overlap with manually found circuits.